alexpasmantier/television/docs/01-Users/09-cli.md

           interact with.

 Options:
+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
+          Print version

+Source:
+  -s, --source-command <STRING>
+          Source command to use for the current channel.

+          When a channel is specified: This overrides the command defined in the channel prototype.
+          When no channel is specified: This creates an ad-hoc channel with the given command.

+          Example: `find . -name '*.rs'`

+      --ansi
+          Whether tv should extract and parse ANSI style codes from the source command output.

+          This is useful when the source command outputs colored text or other ANSI styles and you want `tv` to preserve them in the UI.
+It does come with a slight performance cost but which should go mostly unnoticed for typical human interaction workloads.

+          Example: `tv --source-command="echo -e 'Red'" --ansi`

+      --source-display <STRING>
+          Source display template to use for the current channel.

+          When a channel is specified: This overrides the display template defined in the channel prototype.
+          When no channel is specified: This flag requires --source-command to be set.

+          The template is used to format each entry in the results list.
+          Example: `{split:/:-1}` (show only the last path segment)

+      --source-output <STRING>
+          Source output template to use for the current channel.

+          When a channel is specified: This overrides the output template defined in the channel prototype.
+          When no channel is specified: This flag requires --source-command to be set.

+          The template is used to format the final output when an entry is selected.
+          Example: "{}" (output the full entry)

+      --source-entry-delimiter <STRING>
+          The delimiter byte to use for splitting the source's command output into entries.

+          This can be useful when the source command outputs multiline entries and you want to rely on another delimiter to split the entries such a null byte or a custom character.

+Preview:
+  -p, --preview-command <STRING>
+          Preview command to use for the current channel.

+          When a channel is specified: This overrides the preview command defined in the channel prototype.
+          When no channel is specified: This enables preview functionality for the ad-hoc channel.

+          Example: "cat {}" (where {} will be replaced with the entry)

+          Parts of the entry can be extracted positionally using the `delimiter` option.
+          Example: "echo {0} {1}" will split the entry by the delimiter and pass the first two fields to the command.

+      --preview-header <STRING>
+          Preview header template

+          When a channel is specified: This overrides the header defined in the channel prototype.
+          When no channel is specified: This flag requires --preview-command to be set.

+          The given value is parsed as a `MultiTemplate`.
+It is evaluated for every entry and its result is displayed above the preview panel.

+      --preview-footer <STRING>
+          Preview footer template

+          When a channel is specified: This overrides the footer defined in the channel prototype.
+          When no channel is specified: This flag requires --preview-command to be set.

+          The given value is parsed as a `MultiTemplate`.
+It is evaluated for every entry and its result is displayed below the preview panel.

+      --cache-preview
+          Whether to cache the preview command output for each entry.

+          This can be useful when the preview command is expensive to run and you want to avoid running it multiple times for the same entry.

       --preview-offset <STRING>
           A preview line number offset template to use to scroll the preview to for each entry.